Frequently asked questions

 The process for adapting regional NRM plans over time will depend on the region's circumstances, in line with existing statutory or non-statutory arrangements.

 What are the Australian Government's expectations of governance arrangements for the NRM plans?

-Part of the assessment of applications for funding under Stream 1 of the Fund will include consideration of the applicant's capacity to deliver an updated regional NRM plan on time and within budget, and the proposed governance arrangements for updating the regional NRM plans.
+Part of the assessment of applications for funding under Stream 1 included consideration of the applicant's capacity to deliver an updated regional NRM plan on time and within budget, and the proposed governance arrangements for updating the regional NRM plans.

-The Principles for the Regional NRM Planning for Climate Change Fund also consider adaptive governance as a component of the process for developing and adapting regional NRM plans over time.
-Therefore, governance arrangements, including roles and responsibilities and review / check points, that will support the adaptation of regional NRM plans over time will be a consideration when the Australian Government reviews the draft and final updated regional NRM plans against the Principles for the Regional NRM Planning for Climate Change Fund.
+The Principles for Regional NRM Planning for Climate Change also consider adaptive governance as a component of the process for developing and adapting regional NRM plans over time.
+Therefore, governance arrangements, including roles and responsibilities and review / check points, that will support the adaptation of regional NRM plans over time will be a consideration when the Australian Government reviews the draft and final updated regional NRM plans against the Principles for Regional NRM Planning for Climate Change.

 Notwithstanding any input by the Department, the regional NRM organisation will at all times remain responsible for ensuring the content of its regional NRM plan is accurate, up to date, consistent with all legal and regulatory requirements and is of a high quality.

 What level of detail is expected from NRM plans and the data/models used to support those plans?